joshuaeckroth/csci431-website/notes/problog.md

 ## Probabilistic semantics

 Given the syntax example above, we have enough knowledge to create probabilistic programs.
-However, it is important to know what it *means* to label a fact/rule with a probability.
+However, it is important to know what it *means* to label a fact/rule with a probability (we'll just say "fact" for now on to refer to both facts and rules).
 Note, an understanding of [Prolog](/notes/prolog.html) is important to understanding ProbLog's computational model.

 ProbLog makes the assumption that all probabilistic facts are *mutually independent*.
-Recall that if we have independent random variables $a$ and $b$, then $P(a,b)=P(a)P(b)$.
-This simple multiplication can use the probabilities for $a$ and $b$ specified by the user in the ProbLog program.
-If they are not assumed to be independent, we have the more tricky $P(a,b)=P(a\|b)P(b)$, which involves a probability $P(a\|b)$ which, presumably, the user has not specified in the program.
+Recall that if we have *independent* random variables $a$ and $b$, then $P(a,b)=P(a)P(b)$.
+This simple multiplication can use the probabilities for $a$ and $b$ that are specified by the user in the ProbLog program.
+If they are not assumed to be independent, we have the more tricky $P(a,b)=P(a\|b)P(b)$, which involves a probability $P(a\|b)$ which cannot be specified in a ProbLog program.

 The probability of a ProbLog query `query(f)` given a ProbLog program (facts and rules) `T`, which we can write as $P(q\|T)$, is defined as: